thorchain/asgardex-electron/BRANCHING_WORKFLOW.md

 - Based on [OneFlow (Variation – develop + master)](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow#variation-develop-master)
 - `develop` branch for development
+- `master` includes always latest stable production build by fast-forwarding to tags of latest release or latest hotfix.
 - `release/{version}` branches are created from `develop`.
 It will be finalized by creating a new tag (semver based).
-(Possible) changes are merged back into `develop`.
+(Possible) changes are merged back into `develop`. `master` will be fast-forwarded to this tag.
-- `hotfix/{version}` branches are created from `develop`.
+- `hotfix/{version}` branches are created from `master` or from latest tag.
 It will be finalized by creating a new tag (semver based).
-Changes are merged back into `develop`.
+Changes are merged back into `develop`. `master` will be fast-forwarded to this tag.
-- `master` includes always latest stable production build by fast-forwarding to tag of latest release or latest hotfix.
 - Naming conventions for branches (`release/{version}` or `hotfix/{version}`) are important!
 These are needed to trigger actions for Electron builds (defined in `.github/workflows/build.yml`).

 ## Development